chouske/chouske.github.io/README.md

 The goal is achieved by moving the player to pickup all the apples in each stage There are story scenes to contextualize the gameplay scenes There are 3 physics based levels
-I drew all of my assets, a few were from the previous project but not many
+I drew all of my assets in the program paint.net, and a few were from the previous project but not many, and were also drawn in paint.net